sambacha/eips-poa/EIPS/eip-1.md

 ## EIP Formats and Templates

 EIPs should be written in [markdown] format.
-Image files should be included in a subdirectory of the `assets` folder for that EIP as follow: `assets/eip-X` (for eip **X**).
+Image files should be included in a subdirectory of the `assets` folder for that EIP as follows: `assets/eip-X` (for eip **X**).
 When linking to an image in the EIP, use relative links such as `../assets/eip-X/image.png`.

 ## EIP Header Preamble

-Each EIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (`---`).
+Each EIP must begin with an [RFC 822](https://www.ietf.org/rfc/rfc822.txt) style header preamble, preceded and followed by three hyphens (`---`).
+This header is also termed ["front matter" by Jekyll](https://jekyllrb.com/docs/front-matter/).
 The headers must appear in the following order.
 Headers marked with "*" are optional and are described below.
 All other headers are required.

 ` eip:` <EIP number> (this is determined by the EIP editor)